MortenSkoed/Thesis/README.md

-_This repository shows code made for Thesis handed in by Jens & Morten at Aarhus BBS 2024, Cand.merc FIB._
+_This repository shows code made for Thesis handed in by Jens & Morten at Aarhus BBS 2024, Cand.merc FIB._:

+ - **"Forecasting house price growth rates in the US using univariate statistical- and tree-based machine learning models"**

-All different python scripts contains comments so the individual scripts can be understood.
-If you want to recreate scripts, you need to manually changes uploads as well as savining files produced from scripts, as the repository was made in Google Colab.
+_All different python scripts contains comments so the individual scripts can be understood.
+If you want to recreate scripts, you need to manually changes uploads as well as savining files produced from scripts, as the repository was made in Google Colab._

-# **Folders**
+# **Folders in repository**

 The repository is split into 3 different folders.
 We will describe functionalities of each folder subsequently.